MoinMoin is a full-featured wiki engine (a wiki engine is software that enables you to run a wiki).

 - From the contextual-menu,

-From the file dialog, select "All Applications", check "Always Open With", then navigate to Terminal.app (located in //Applications/Utilites/).
+from the file dialog; select "All Applications", check "Always Open With", and then navigate to Terminal.app (located in //Applications/Utilites/).

-(The "Always open with" sets Terminal.app as the default application so in future you can double-click the wikiserver.py file).
+(The "Always open with" sets Terminal.app as the default application, so in the future you can double-click the wikiserver.py file).

-- Double-click on the wikiserver.py file and Terminal.app will launch.
+- double-click on the wikiserver.py file, Terminal.app will launch.